DhrumilRabari/delta-demo/README.md

 # delta-demo
-This is just Demo form Git &amp; GitHub Class
+This is just Demo form Git &amp; GitHub Class,